ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/201904_release/apig_relnotes.md

 ### Related documentation

-The AMPLIFY API Management solution enables you to create, publish, promote, and manage Application Programming Interfaces (APIs) in a secure and scalable environment.
+The Amplify API Management solution enables you to create, publish, promote, and manage Application Programming Interfaces (APIs) in a secure and scalable environment.

 The following reference documents are also available: